 Instructions

-- Dump the soaking water and rinse soaked almond.
-Remove the skins by squeezing one at a time from the fatter end between your index finger and thumb.
-The skins will just pop off.
-It is kind of fun actually.
+- Drain the soaking water and remove the skins one by one by squeezing the almonds between your index finger and thumb from the fatter end.
+The skins should just pop off.

 - Blend on high for 1 minute or more, depending on how high-powered your blender is.
 A high speed blender on high speed will only take a minute.
 The almonds should be ground up very fine.

-- The next step is to strain the almonds through a nut bag, fine mesh strainer, or fine cheesecloth.
+- The next step is to strain the almond milk through a nut bag, fine mesh strainer, or fine cheesecloth.
 Squeeze and squish until all the liquid is extracted.
+Try to avoid using your hands, which can contaminate the milk.
 The almond meal that’s left can be discarded, or used for other recipes (see notes).